-With Meme Paintings, SomoS presents Jiyeon Kim’s new group of paintings, conceived in Berlin early 2020 during her SomoS Artist Residency, offering a comprehensive look at the unique creative vision of this prolific young South-Korean artist that bridges real and online life in exciting ways.
+With the solo exhibition Meme Paintings, SomoS presents Jiyeon Kim’s new group of paintings, conceived in Berlin early 2020 during her Berlin artist residency, offering a comprehensive look at the unique creative vision of this prolific young South-Korean artist that consistently bridges real and online life in exciting ways.

-The Meme Paintings as presented at SomoS comprises 11 paintings, ranging from 20 x 30cm in size to 165 x 125 cm, all using mixed media on canvas.
+Her latest work group, the Meme Paintings comprises 11 paintings, ranging from 20 x 30cm in size to 165 x 125 cm, all using mixed media on canvas.
 In the series, started in 2020, Jiyeon Kim’s work evolves from “selfie” to “story,” from private to public figures, from using candid imagery to overly familiar ones, as she moves beyond her earlier relatively straight frontal portraiture to visualize new and more complex ideas about the ways in which we interact with the internet, and the fleeting narratives it creates within our own minds.

-Taking inspiration from the flood of images and news articles that we are faced with every day, Kim creates collage-style paintings of stacked disparate elements, combined in a single canvas.
-There are painted elements combined loosely with parts that have been printed and pasted to the canvas.
+Part of her larger ongoing Fake News Project, Kim’s Meme Paintings take inspiration from the flood of images and news articles that we are faced with every day.
+The collage-style paintings combine disparate elements: painted fragments that are combined loosely with parts that have been printed and pasted to the canvas.
 Kim first extensively designs these works by organizing the elements digitally in Photoshop, arranging and rearranging them until they achieve a visual balance.
 The use of collage allows a more surrealist style, absent in previous work.
-But keeping in-line with City of Singles, the use of real-life visuals ground her artwork, creating an impression of familiarity for the viewer.
+But keeping in-line with City of Singles, the use of realistic internet visuals ground her artwork, creating an impression of familiarity for the viewer.
 In addition, the images are soft and subtle, rendered in washed-out, muted tones, a look that may allude to the rapid fading of the lurid imagery of mass media once stored in our memory.
 The painting’s floating figures are orbited by hyper realistic depictions of often brand-name objects, that reference the Pop-art tradition, calling to mind the work of Andy Warhol and Robert Rauschenberg, among others.
 The incorporation of skewed abstracted geometric background motifs further contributes to an overall impression of transience and ethereality from these images.

 All of these elements work together to create an insidious effect on the viewer, who knows too well the pop-culture images presented in Kim’s paintings.
 Kim uses this initial comfort to infiltrate the viewer’s perception, much like the visual flood of images we see every day does.